 It has been featured in many films including Eloise, Arthur, The Cotton Club, Crocodile Dundee, Scent of a Woman, Home Alone 2, Sleepless in Seattle, The Great Gatsby and American Hustle; and on television in Friends, Seinfeld and The Sopranos, among many others.

-The Americas Edition of the World Branding Awards will take place in the Terrace Room at The Plaza in July 2018, and returns for its second edition later this year.
+The Americas Edition of the World Branding Awards took place in the Terrace Room at The Plaza in July 2018, and returns for its second edition later this year.

 You can find out more about The Plaza hotel here.